Exploring how digital technologies transform learning, teaching, and knowledge exchange.

 Our Platforms

 The International Conference on e-Learning & Innovative Pedagogies is hosted annually in partnership with a leading institution.
 Recent hosts include University of Malta (2023), Polytechnic University of Valencia (2024), National Changhua University of Education (2025), and University of the Aegean (2026).
-Each edition features the latest in online, hybrid, and immersive education research—highlighting innovation through practice.
+The conference highlights emerging practices in online, hybrid, ubiquitous, and immersive learning—offering a space where educators test ideas, share course and platform designs, and explore the evolving relationships between learner, teacher, and technology.

 James Spohrer, Eighth International Conference on e-Learning and Innovative Pedagogies,University of California, Santa Cruz, USA (2015)